openhive-network/hive/README.md

 # Installation

 Getting started with Hive is fairly simple.
-You can either choose to use pre-built docker-images, build with docker manually, or build from source directly.
-All steps have been documented and while many different OS are supported, the easiest one is Ubuntu 22.04 LTS.
+You can either choose to use pre-built Docker images, build with Docker manually, or build from source directly.
+All steps have been documented and while many different OSes are supported, the easiest one is Ubuntu 22.04 LTS.

 ## Quickstart

-Just want to get up and running quickly?
-We have pre-built Docker images for your convenience.
-More details are in our [Quickstart Guide](doc/exchangequickstart.md).
+Want to get up and running quickly?
+We offer pre-built Docker images for your convenience.
+More details can be found in our [Quickstart Guide](doc/exchangequickstart.md).

 ## Building

-We **strongly** recommend using one of the pre-built Docker images or using docker to build Hive.
-Both of these processes are described in the [Quickstart Guide](doc/exchangequickstart.md).
+We **strongly** recommend using one of the pre-built Docker images or building Hive using Docker.
+Both processes are described in the [Quickstart Guide](doc/exchangequickstart.md).

-But if you would still like to build from source, we also have [build instructions](doc/building.md) for Linux (Ubuntu LTS).
+However, if you prefer to build from source, we also provide [build instructions](doc/building.md) for Linux (Ubuntu LTS).

 ## Dockerized deployment

-Building a hived docker image is described here: [Building under Docker](doc/building.md#building-under-docker)
+Building a `hived` docker image is described in detail here: [Building under Docker](doc/building.md#building-under-docker).

-If you'd like to use our already pre-built official binary images, it's as simple as downloading it from the Dockerhub registry with only one command:
+If you'd like to use our pre-built official binary images, simply download them from the Docker Hub registry with this command:

 ```
 docker pull hiveio/hive